 The network was established as a test project by the European Commission in 2008, but is now fully launched and rapidly increasing in popularity.

 To join the network you have to create a Peppol ID first.
 Be aware that it's not possible to register at Peppol directly.
 You'll have to register at a Peppol access point (similar to accessing the telecommunications network which can also not be accessed directly).

 Following the 'connect once, connect to all' principle, you can, after registration, reach all Peppol users worldwide, regardless of which access point the other user is connected to.

-The exact method of how to send e-invoices to other Peppol user completely depends on the access point you're connected to.
-However, there are some general things to take into account beforehand:
+The exact method of how to send e-invoices to other Peppol users completely depends on the access point you're connected to.
+In this guide, we'll describe Storecove's method.

-- First you must be able to create e-invoices (not a PDF file).
-Most bookkeeping softwares already possess this feature.
+- First, you must be able to create e-invoices (not a PDF file).
+Most bookkeeping software already possesses this feature.

 - To send e-invoices over the international Peppol network, you have to activate your Peppol ID.
 You can do so by registering at a Peppol access point